Learn Butterfly Names in English with Descriptions

 Types of Butterflies – Created by 7ESL

-Although there is a huge number of this type of insects that roam the earth, you may find the common types of butterflies below.
+Although there are a huge number of insects of this type that roam the earth, you may find some of the most common types of butterflies below.

 • Brush Footed Butterfly